why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/bluetooth.md

 This should allow you to have both functional and bluetooth connections.

 ### Pairing up the same device across different operating systems on the same machine
-When you pair up a bluetooth device to your machine for the first time, they negociate a single identifier key that will be used to authenticate the device whenever your actually connect it.
+When you pair up a bluetooth device to your machine for the first time, they negotiate a single identifier key that will be used to authenticate the device whenever you actually connect it.
 An important caveat is that there is no built-in mechanism to allow you to connect the bluetooth device to an operating system (on the same machine) that is different from the operating system where the pairing up took place.
 This is unpleasant if you happen to use several operating systems on the machine (multi-boot scenario).

 You can however circumvent this issue by manually re-applying the same key across operating systems.
 The procedure below has been tested across any operating system (except macOS).
 It works across different Linux distributions (you will just need steps 10-14 then).